niksingh710/archwiki-offline/Readme.md

 **Flags**:

 - `-h`: Display help information.
+- `-d`: Disown the process.
+(Does not keep the terminal hanging after opening the file in a browser)
 - `-m MODE`: Select the display mode (`rofi`, `dmenu`, or `fzf`).
 - `-o OPENER`: Specify the opening method for links (`xdg-open`, `firefox`, `chromium`, `w3m`, etc.).
 Default is `xdg-open`.